-Why can't my readers use a newsreader to read my blog, when I make the blog private?as if newsfeeds are just another content protocol.
+Why can't my readers use a newsreader to read my blog, when I make the blog private?This is as if newsfeeds are just another content protocol.

 When you change permissions on your blog, so only specific individuals can read it, the newsfeeds for the blog are closed.
 This may change in the near future.
-Recently, changes were put into Blogger to enable validation through an RSS V2.0 feed, which will eventually result in the ability to authenticate reader access through a newsfeed reader.
+Recently, changes were put into Blogger to enable validation through an RSS V2.0 feed, which is hoped to eventually result in the ability to authenticate reader access through a newsfeed reader.

 Search engine access to your blog is controlled separately, and you may need to check those settings too.

 For right now, a solution using Google+ may be the best choice for publicising private blogs.